-Unaccompanied asylum-seeking children do not receive cash support from the Home Office and are the responsibility of the local authority.
+UASC do not receive cash support from the HO and are the responsibility of the local authority.
 They are treated as looked after children and are eligible for a bursary for vulnerable groups ('in care' group), where they have a financial need.

 When these young people reach legal adulthood at age 18, institutions must consider their immigration status.
 If the asylum claim is decided in their favour, the local authority must provide them with the same support and services as they do care leavers.
-As such, they continue to be eligible for a bursary as a student from a vulnerable group until they reach the upper age limit.
+As such, they continue to be eligible for a bursary as a student from a vulnerable group until they reach the upper upper age limit limit.